OffBroadway/flippydrive/source/bootloader.rst

 Boot Disc Mode
 ***************************

-.. hint:: You can also hold down ``L`` while turning on the GameCube to boot directly to Disc Mode.
+.. hint:: Formerly known as Pure Bypass mode.
+You can also hold down ``L`` while turning on the GameCube to boot directly to Disc Mode.

 This starts Disc Mode.
 For more information, check out the :doc`usage` This allows you to boot physical media from the DVD drive, your GameCube will function the same as if it's a original GameCube, with the same restrictions.